clearpix.gif (43 bytes)

 6.5 Player usage applies during the entire regular season.
 Therefore, if a player is released or traded, the statistics accumulated by his old team(s) carry over to his new team.
 If a player has exceeded the maximum number of plate appearances or innings pitched defined by the rules above, he may not be activated by any team (until the playoffs.)

-6.7 If a player exceeds the limits defined by Rules 6.1, 6.2 and 6.2(a) by more than seven innings pitched or eight PA's, that player will be ineligible for the first round of the playoffs (a.k.a. the "Division Series.")
+6.7 If a player exceeds the limits defined by Rules 6.1, 6.2 and 6.2(a) by more than seven innings pitched or eight PA's, that player will be ineligible for the first round of the playoffs (a.k.a. the "Division Series.").
+That player may be reinstated after the division series provided the owner pay $1 million fine per player.
+This penalty would be subtracted from the team's salary cap the following year and would only be accepted at the discretion of the Commissioner.

 6.7(b) If a batter finishes the season eight PA's or less over the maximum limit defined by Rule 6.1, or if a pitcher finishes the season seven innings or less over the maximum limit defined by Rule 6.2, or if a hitter finishes the season with eight PA's or less over the maximum limit defined by Rule 6.2(a), that player may be retained on the Division Series roster if his owner pays a penalty of $1 million per player.
-This penalty would be subtracted from the team's salary cap the following year and would only be accepted at the discretion of the Commissioner.
+This penalty would be deducted from the team's salary cap the following year and would only be accepted at the discretion of the Commissioner.

 6.8 If an owner uses a suspended player at any point during the regular season after the player has been suspended, the owner's team will be fined $500,000.
 This fine will double with each additional offense.